Charles Norris (medical examiner): Early life

 Norris was born on December 4, 1867.
 He was first educated at Cutler's Private School in Manhattan, later entering Yale University and earning a bachelor of philosophy with emphasis on science.
 He then went to the Columbia University College of Physicians and Surgeons, earning a doctorate in medicine in 1892.
 After studying for four years in Europe, he returned to New York, and in 1904 became the laboratory director at Bellevue and Allied Hospitals.

 Medical examiner

-In 1917, Norris, applying for the job of Chief Medical Examiner of the City of New York, took a civil service examination and passed.
-Mayor John F. Hylan immediately took legal action against him, claiming that in performing autopsies as part of the examination he had violated the law.
-Fortunately for Norris, the state government took notice and intervened, forcing Hylan to appoint Norris chief medical examiner.
+In 1917, Norris, applying for the job of Chief Medical Examiner of the City of New York, took a civil service examination and passed, along with two other doctors.
+Mayor John F. Hylan immediately took legal action against them, claiming that in performing autopsies as part of the examination they had violated the law.
+Following threats of legal action from Leonard Wallstein and other civic groups, Governor Charles Whitman intervened, forcing Hylan to appoint one of the three applicants, of which Norris was chosen to be chief medical examiner.

 Norris immediately set about improving his department.
 After hiring several distinguished scientists and chemists, including Alexander Gettler, he was forced, due to the lack of any supplies, to buy them all out of his own money.
 Other problems included the possibility of his workers being drafted to serve in the army (which he solved by writing to Hylan), and the low salaries of his workers, which averaged less than $4,000 a year (approximately $ today).